Does the Borexino experiment have enough resolution to detect the neutrino flavor day-night asymmetry?: Introduction

 In our paper, we are not only aiming at finding the relevant approximate expressions, but also at estimating their accuracy and applicability domain.
 Namely, in section~\ref{sec:EvolutionOperator}, we find the approximate solutions for the flavor evolution matrix inside the Earth, and then, in section~\ref{sec:DNA}, we arrive at the observation probabilities for the neutrinos of different flavors.
 These probabilities are finally subjected to the averaging procedure due to the continuous observation of the solar neutrinos throughout the year (Sec.~\ref{sec:Averaging}), and the results of this averaging are discussed in section~\ref{sec:Discussion}.
 The magnitude of the day-night asymmetry appears to be sensitive to the non-trivial structure of the Earth's crust under the neutrino detector, so the effect of the crust is paid special attention in section~\ref{sec:CrustEffect}.
 In particular, we show that our estimation for the neutrino day-night asymmetry is valid for beryllium neutrinos, which are observed in the Borexino experiment.
-The detailed derivation of the approximate solutions for the evolution operator is moved the Appendix to make the flow of the paper less complicated.